A therapist in therapy

 2. Therapists experience grief and loss too.

 I put off finding a therapist until I hit an emotional wall.
-My grandmother had been diagnosed with Alzheimer's Disease in March of 2016.
+My grandmother was diagnosed with Alzheimer's Disease in March of 2016.
 A year later she was in a nursing home and rapidly deteriorating.
 By June of 2017 I was meeting my therapist for the first time, and I have been going with relative consistency since then.
 Although I had been supporting several clients through emotional hardship at that point, the mere thought of losing my grandma was enough to break the core of my being.
 She died in September of 2017 and I was so glad that by then I had established a trusting relationship with a therapist who really got me.

 3. Therapists have imperfect families too